adnammit/media-client/README.md

 * wrap service stuff in try/catch -- cors errors etc are not getting caught
 * clean up loading in modals -- lock them once an action is submitted
 * add some sort options
+* add more info to search so you can tell what you're looking at
+* add find-in-collection

 ## Type Support for `.vue` Imports in TS
 If the standalone TypeScript plugin doesn't feel fast enough to you, Volar has also implemented a [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) that is more performant.
 You can enable it by the following steps: